-- 4.2.4.1.
-This method allows the Procuring Agency to compare the prices solicited from at least three domestic companies or individuals and award the contract to one of them.
-This method may be used under either of the following circumstances: - a.
-Where the estimated value of the works or goods does not exceed the threshold values as may be prescribed from time to time for this method under 4.1.1 - b.
-In absence of at least three bids in response to a Limited Bidding procedure carried out earlier; - c.
-In case of re-tender, following Limited Bidding, the time limit applicable for Limited Enquiry shall be observed. - 4.2.4.2.
-The procuring agency shall send Invitation for bids to atleast three domestic potential bidders.
-The bidders invited to submit tenders shall, where such lists exist, be selected from among those bidders appearing on the list maintained by procuring agency in accordance with clause 2.4 of this rules. - 4.2.4.3.
-If at least three bids/quotes are received, the bid prices offered by the responsive bidders shall be compared for arriving at the lowest evaluated bid. - 4.2.4.4.
+- b.
+In case of supplies or services contracts under a or b or d in section 4.2.3.1, the bidders invited to submit tenders shall, where such lists exist, be selected from among those bidders appearing on the list maintained by the procuring agency in accordance with section 2.4 of these rules.
+This applies to works, goods, or services contracts under a or b or in limited tender method; and - c.
+In case under section 4.2.3.1 (c), all pre-qualified bidders shall be invited to submit a tender. - 4.2.3.3.
+If at least three bids are received, the bid prices offered by the responsive bidders shall be compared for arriving at the best evaluated bid. - 4.2.3.4.
 If the method fails to result in the award of a contract, the Direct Contracting method may be used.

-4.2.5.
+4.2.4.
 Direct Contracting Method

-- 4.2.5.1.
-This method of procurement allows the procuring agency to negotiate the terms and conditions of its procurement directly with one or more bidder/s. - 4.2.5.2.
-This method shall only be applied under any of the following circumstances: - a.
-In case of purchase up to a maximum of 0.050 (point zero five) million for the purpose of day to day administration. - In the absence of at least three bids following the application of Limited Enquiry methods, provided the terms of bidding documents have not changed.
+- 4.2.4.1.
+This method of procurement allows the procuring agency to negotiate both the price and terms and conditions of its procurement directly with one or more bidder(s). - 4.2.4.2.
+This method shall only be applied under any of the following circumstances: - In case of purchase up to a maximum of 0.050 (point zero five) million for procurement of goods for the purpose of day to day administration; - In the absence of at least three bids following the application of Limited Tender methods, provided the terms of bidding documents have not changed; - c.
+Where, for technical reasons or for reasons connected with the protection of industrial property rights, the contract may be executed by only one supplier or contractor, provided that there is no suitable substitute;

-- c.
-Where, for technical reasons or for reasons connected with the protection of industrial property rights, the contract may be executed by only one supplier or contractor, provided that there is no suitable substitute; - d.
+- d.
 In the case of additional supplies which are intended as a partial replacement, for repair of equipment, and supplies in continuation of an existing procurement contract where a change of supplier would oblige the procuring agency to acquire material having different technical characteristics which would result in incompatibility or technical difficulty in operation and maintenance or disproportionate additional cost; - e.
-In the case of Repeat Order for supplies previously procured through competitive bidding, where the value of the additional supplies do not exceed fifteen percent (15%) of the initial contract price and unit prices are same as or lower than those in the original contract, provided that such prices are still the most advantageous to the government after price verification; - f.
-In the case of additional works provided that the value of the additional work does not exceed twenty percent (20%) of the original contract amount, or the maximum threshold value for the use of Limited Tender, whichever is lower.
-Additional works exceeding twenty percent (20%) of the initial contract price and subject to availability of budget within the same program, special approval must be sought from the competent authority.
-For works above Nu.
-50 Million, if the value of additional work exceeds twenty percent (20%) of the initial contract price, the procuring agency shall seek prior approval of the Competent Authority (Public Investment Board/Public Investment Coordination Committee) - g.
+In the case of Repeat Order for supplies previously procured through competitive bidding, where the unit prices are same as or lower than those in the original contract, provided that such prices are still the most advantageous to the procuring agency after price verification; - f.
+In the case of additional works provided that the value of the additional work does not exceed twenty percent (20%) of the original contract amount.
+Additional works exceeding twenty percent (20%) of the initial contract price and subject to availability of budget within the same program, special approval must be sought from the competent authority; - g.
 In case of emergency situation.
-An 'emergency' is a sudden unforeseen event which can result in injury, loss of life or critical damage to property or Infrastructure or economic loss.
-However, situations that are created by an agency through a lack of planning or risk mitigation do not constitute an emergency. - h.
-In case of works in remote areas where potential bidders are not available after open tender and where the estimated value of the works does not exceed Nu.3M provided that the quoted/negotiated amount is within the estimate.
+An 'emergency' is a sudden unforeseen event which can result in injury, loss of life or critical damage to property or Infrastructure or economic loss or situation with extremely tight deadlines to complete the Projects and will lead to delay through the other procurement methods.
+However, situations that are created by an agency through a lack of planning or risk mitigation do not constitute an emergency; - h.
+In case of works in remote areas where potential bidders are not available after open tender and where the estimated value of the works does not exceed three (3) Million provided that the quoted/negotiated amount is within the estimate; - The Procuring agency may opt for direct procurement of any large and complex procurement from the manufacturer or dealers with Original Equipment Manufacturer (OEM) dealership; - j.
+Annual maintenance contract other than works;